Scientific Publications

 33. Suprita A. Tawde, Lipika Chablani, Archana Akalkotkar, Martin J. D'Souza, Evaluation of microparticulate ovarian cancer vaccine via transdermal route of delivery, Journal of Controlled Release, Volume 235, August 2016, Pages 147-154

 This study investigates the efficacy of a microparticulate ovarian cancer vaccine administered through transdermal and oral routes.
 The AdminPen™ 1200 microneedle liquid injection system, a metallic microneedle device comprised of an array of 43 metallic microneedles of 1100 nm length in a 1 cm sq area of a circular microneedle array made of SS316 stainless steel, was used for transdermal delivery.
-Here are the key benefits and findings related to the use of the AdminPen™ 1200 system in the study:
+Based on the results of the study, the quantitative benefits of using the AdminPen™ 1200 microneedle liquid injection system for delivering a microparticulate ovarian cancer vaccine are as follows:

 Click here for Full Text (PDF)